gordonwilliamsburg/gordonwilliamsburg/README.md

 Held some art exhibitions in the past then started fashion design on the side.
 Worked as a Lead Data Scientist solving the most challenging problems in the industry: Vehicle routing, dynamic pricing, disease modelling, digital sensing.
 Started and led the MLOps team in the company.
-Now full circle back to design and bringing the next generation of fashion design and production to the world 🌍.
+Now full circle back to design and bringing the next generation of fashion to the world 🌍.

 **Academic Background**: